impress.Application

 defer app.Close()

-app.Close() at the end will hide the application window and do something else.
+at the end will hide the application window and perform necessary cleanup.

 app.Sync()

 One more thing.
-We plan to wait until the user destroy something in an application:
+We plan to wait until the user destroys something in the application:

 for {